arahogc/Kickstarter-Analysis/README.md

 **Purpose and Overview**
 Analysis on Kickstarter data to uncover trends to help Louise better fund her play's budget of about 10,000 dollars.
 Within this report, you will find thoughts on challenges, data analysis, and some conclusions drawn from the visualized data.
 The data can be viewed in its entirety in the Excel spreadsheet labeled "Kickstarter_Challenge."

-This challenge is also to use skills related to excel to be able to pull out data in the specific
+This challenge is also to use skills learned that related to Excel, to be able to pull out data from specific subsets, and visualize that data in tables and charts.

 **Challenges and Analysis**